– We contribute towards quality assurance and enhancement in education

 If your vocational education and training is within one of the traditional skilled crafts, you normally receive a journeyman’s certificate.
 For most other vocational fields, you receive a craft certificate.

 You can apply for NOKUT’s recognition of foreign vocational education and training if you have completed a vocational education and training.
-Since this is a newly established recognition procedure, in autumn 2016 we will only open the procedure to applicants with vocational education and training from Germany and Poland.
+Since this is a newly established recognition procedure, we open the procedure to applicants with vocational education and training from Germany and Poland.
 We assess craft and journeyman’s certificates in the following professions:

 NOKUT’s recognition of foreign vocational education and training was established in 2016.
 In this first phase, we only offer recognition of certain craft and journeyman’s certificates from Germany and Poland.
 We will later gradually include other countries and professions in the recognition procedure.

 If your vocational education and training is not part of the recognition procedure, you can ask for an assessment of prior experiential learning.
 If you have long and comprehensive experience within a profession, but you do not have a craft certificate, you might be qualified for the practice candidate scheme.
 For more information about the assessment of prior experiential learning or the practice candidate scheme, please contact the vocational education and training office in your county municipality.
 Read more under the question What if NOKUT cannot recognize my vocational education and training?

 You can find updated information on the recognition procedure on our webpages.

 There can be several reasons why an application is rejected:

 Do you have questions about the result of the evaluation?
 Contact us.